flutter/website/src/development/tools/devtools/performance.md

 ### Shader compilation
 Shader compilation occurs when a shader is first used in your Flutter app.
-Frames that are performing shader compilation are marked in dark
+Frames that perform shader compilation are marked in dark
 red:

 ![Screenshot of shader compilation for a frame]({{site.url}}/assets/images/docs/tools/devtools/shader-compilation-frames-chart.png)